Onemind-Services-LLC/cloudmydc-docs/docs/Wordpress as a Service/WordPress Backups.md

 Let’s go through the required steps in detail:

-1. Log in to your Virtuozzo Application Platform for WordPress account and go to the System Settings in the top-right corner.
+1. Log in to your CloudMyDc Application Platform for WordPress account and go to the System Settings in the top-right corner.

 <div style={{
     display:'flex',